 With a Chapter 13, you’ll need to set up a repayment plan with your creditors that lasts three to five years.
 During this time, you’ll pay back as many of your debts as possible.
 At the end of the plan, any eligible debts will be discharged.
 The court will appoint a trustee to help oversee repayments.
 Chapter 13 is also sometimes referred to as a “wage-earner’s plan” because it helps people with a regular income to consolidate their debts.

-You’ll have to pay some fees
+You’ll have to pay fees

 Although there are ways to reduce the cost of bankruptcy, some fees are inescapable.